What is Wilms tumor?

 About the kidneys

-To understand Wilms tumor, it helps to know about the normal structure and function of the kidneys.
+To understand Wilms tumor, it helps to know about the kidneys and what they do.

 The kidneys are 2 bean-shaped organs that are attached to the back wall of the abdomen (see picture).
 Each kidney is about the size of a fist.
 One kidney is just to the left and the other just to the right of the backbone.
 The lower rib cage protects the kidneys.